 Assemble and install energy saving systems

-Plan installation methods, checking complete installation for safety
+Plan installation methods, checking completed installations for safety compliance

 B.Eng. in Electrical Engineering at SU, UJ and UP